Summit Park Peak (8,618ft) is a moderate peak located in between Salt Lake City and Park City, Utah.

 I love hiking this trail early (around 6am) – it’s quiet, you might see animals, and there are no bikes!

 Soon you will now be on the South facing slope, with small trees, and a more exposed trail.
 At the 2nd trail split, veer right.

-At the 3rd trail split, if you continue straight onto the “Trail to WORS” and up a wide road, as did me and Charlie, you will be walking above a green water tank.
+At the 3rd trail split, if you continue straight onto the “Trail to WORS” you will be walking above a green water tank.
 This is NOT the correct way.

 My track via Gaia GPS – the best tracking app!
 Get your app here for a discount.